|Semester||Fall Semester, 2019|

 Students are asked to establish small groups (at the minimum, two per group) to present and comment on selected papers under the theme related to trade-economy-environment nexus.
 Feedback and discussion at the presentation shall be summarized in the written reports of the group projects.
 So the presenters be sure to seek feedback and invite discussion at their presentations.

 Students need to find their partners themselves for the group project.
 Groups have to set their work schedule and management plan for the project.
+It is advised that students devote at least three hours per week on the project.
 Presentations of the group projects consist of two parts: oral and written (both in English).
 A preliminary oral presentation is arranged at the early stage of the project for the instructor to offer suggestions toward the final project.
 Formal oral presentations of the group projects will be scheduled around late May and early June.
 Written reports are due the last week of the semester.

 (1) In-class discussion: 30%